artgris/VersionCheckerBundle/README.md

 # VersionCheckerBundle
-Symfony Bundle to get list of installed packages in your project with a comparative of your and github (last release) versions.
-Accessible via Symfony Web Debug Toolbar, service and twig extension.
+Symfony Bundle to get list of installed packages in your project with a comparative of your versions (Parse composer.lock) and github release (GitHub Api v3) versions.
+Accessible via Symfony Web Debug Toolbar (using Cache), service and twig extension.

 ![Image of adding toolbar](http://github.artgris.me/images/versioncheckerbundle.png)